michaelcourcy/kasten-on-outscale/README.md

 We'll need a ssh keypair to access your machine, install docker and run rancher container.

-I create one based on my ssh keypair
+Create one based on your default ssh keypair

 ```
 osc-cli fcu CreateKeyPair \